Additional Occupational Therapy Assistant Program Requirements

 - Complete and submit application packet to the LSC college of your choice by the posted deadlines.

-- LSC-Tomball Applicants - Application packets are due by the last Tuesday in April to be considered for program admission the following fall semester.
+- LSC-Tomball Applicants - Applications are available online and due by the last Tuesday in April to be considered for program admission the following fall semester.

 Alma Watson, M.O.T., OTR